OpenEnergyPlatform/ontology/CONTRIBUTE.md

 3. Open [protégé](https://protege.stanford.edu/) and work on the ontology

     One can also edit the `oeo.omn` file in a text editor
 4. Before committing your changes, open the `oeo.omn` file with protégé and save the file from protégé.
+You should also check if you included unconsistencies by following [this ontology test procedure](https://github.com/OpenEnergyPlatform/ontology/wiki/ontology-test-guide)

-See the "Conventions" section for the commit messages format
+    See the "Conventions" section below for commit messages format tips
 5. Push your local branch on the remote server `origin`
     ```bash
     git push